 Of our four recommended visits to the Wizarding World, you’ve now completed two.
 The next day…

-You arrive at Islands of Adventure at 6:30am and soon enter with Early Park Admission.
+You arrive at Islands of Adventure at 6:30 am and soon enter with Early Park Admission.
 You go straight to Forbidden Journey, which you are able to ride in less than 20 minutes.
-What’s more, after your ride, you have time to take the castle’s “tour-only” line, and you can bring your camera since you’re not riding.
 (Note: park opening hours change seasonally.)

 Once you’ve had your fill of Hogwarts Castle, it’s now mid-morning, and Hogsmeade is starting to fill up with guests to a point where it isn’t fun anymore to look through the shops.
 You exit Hogsmeade and explore the rest of Islands of Adventure.

 Your final visit to the Wizarding World is planned that evening, and you return to Hogsmeade around 7:00 pm to behold the spectacle and wonder of Hogsmeade in the evening.
 You check out all the shops and The Three Broomsticks, all of which continue to be less and less crowded as the night goes on.
 Finally, with just a few minutes left before park close, you find that the single-rider wait for Forbidden Journey is only 10 minutes, and you ride one more time!

 Note: we purposely haven’t included the Hogwarts Express in our descriptions because it has short wait times in the beginning and end of the day.
 To ride it, we recommend simply tacking on a visit at the end of any day.
 Please note that we don’t recommend riding it first thing in the morning, as that will eat away at your very precious Early Park Admission time.

 You can switch up the timing